ParasGarg2k/GameZone/README.md

 ## Overview

-GameZone is a web-based platform that hosts a collection of six different games, providing users with an engaging and interactive experience.
+GameZone is a web-based platform that hosts a collection of eight different games, providing users with an engaging and interactive experience.
 The games are built using HTML, CSS, and JavaScript, ensuring compatibility across various web browsers.
 The platform features a clean and intuitive interface, making it easy for users to navigate and play the games.

 ## Features